fonixtelematics/user-manual/docs/Getting-started.md

 Hello!

 Thanks for taking time to visit the Fonix Telematics user guide.
-Hopefully we can
+Hopefully we will cover all the can but if not please do contact your

 ## Compatible browsers